KesterTong/idris2048/README.md

   	take 4 l
 ```
 ###Implementing the filIn Function in Idris
 Idris has types, like Vect n a, which represents a vector of length n and with elements of type a.
 It also has types that represent assertions, or propositions.
-The type LTE m n represnts the proposition that m is less than n.
+The type LTE m n represents the proposition that m is less than n.
 It is non-empty exactly when m <= n.
 An element of LTE m n can be thought of as a witness, or proof, that m <= n.
 The fill in function in Idris is given by
 ```
 fillIn : LTE n m -> a -> Vect n a -> Vect m a fillIn lteZero c []            = replicate _ c